shuds13/python-tutorials/tutorials/python.conda.md

 ### Issues and Limitations

 A downside of using a binary distribution is that it can be inflexible.
 The binaries are only built and configured for selected platforms and configurations.
 Furthermore, packages may come with incompatible dependencies (due to version locked packages or alternative API implementations).
-This may result in a dependency for one package being upgraded/downgraded when intalling a later package.
+This may result in a dependency for one package being upgraded/downgraded when installing a later package.
 To some extent this can be managed by use of the `--no-deps` or `--no-update-deps` option on the Conda install command.
 Conda does not support virtual dependencies and packages may, for example, come with a given MPI implementation as a dependency.

-Lets say that you wish to install openMPI via:
+Lets say that you wish to install OpenMPI via:

     conda install openmpi

-and you then try installing another MPI based package - you may find that package comes with mpich as a dependency.
+and you then try installing another MPI based package - you may find that package comes with MPICH as a dependency.

 <!-- *check -->